 - University degree (Bachelor’s degree) as a minimum;

-- At least five years of full-time professional experience (prior to August 2018);
+- At least five years of full-time professional experience after completing a university degree (prior to August 2024);

 - Strong leadership potential as evidenced by performance history;